-Overnight parking for Friday and Saturday nights is available for $10 (click here to get a pass).
-We will provide directions to the event in the Ride Guide (emailed in September) and on the parking pass (mailed in September).
-There will be signage pointing you to camping and parking.
-After parking, follow the signs to the rider packet pick-up area.
+Overnight parking for Friday and Saturday nights only is available for $10 (click here to get a pass).
+We will provide directions to the event in the Ride Guide (emailed in April) and on the parking pass (mailed in early May).
+There will be signage pointing you to parking when you arrive.
+After parking, follow the signs to the rider Packet Pick-Up area.
 You may want to check in and get acquainted before unpacking all your gear.

 The idea is to have a relaxing, enjoyable weekend of riding.
 The key to that?
 Take care of as many details as possible before the ride.
 In this section you’ll find pretty much everything you need to know to make your Cycle Oregon experience a great one.

-Hot showers and any other amenities you might need will be provided at the overnight site.
-Please remember to bring a towel and soap, as we do not provide towels or toiletries.
+Hot showers will be provided at the overnight site.
+The showers come with dressing rooms and sinks.
+Please remember to bring a towel or two, as we do not provide towels or toiletries.

-The Bike Gallery’s team of bicycle technicians provides mechanical support on the course and at the overnight site.
+The Bike Gallery’s team of bicycle technicians provides mechanical support at the overnight site.
 Technical support is available for emergency repairs of well-maintained equipment.
 It is your responsibility to make sure your bicycle is in good condition.
 Labor is available at a discount.

-Look for the Rider Services trailer in a visible location near the entrance into camp.
-Here you can ask questions, meet friends, leave a note on the message board, or locate missing items at lost and found.
+Look for the Rider Services trailer in camp.
+Here you can ask questions, meet friends or locate missing items at lost and found.